SpocWiki/_public/schema.org/predicate/Relations/has/has_course_prerequisites.md

 - [ #has/_course_prerequisites :: AlignmentObject, Course, Text ] or
 - [ has_course_prerequisites :: AlignmentObject, Course, Text ]

 Requirements for taking the Course.
-May be completion of another &lt;a class="localLink" href="/Course"&gt;Course&lt;/a&gt; or a textual description like "permission of instructor".
-Requirements may be a pre-requisite competency, referenced using &lt;a class="localLink" href="/AlignmentObject"&gt;AlignmentObject&lt;/a&gt;.
+May be completion of another [[Course]] or a textual description like "permission of instructor".
+Requirements may be a pre-requisite competency, referenced using [[AlignmentObject]].

 Relation describes that:
 [ #has_/domain  :: Course ]